414owen/piq/README.md

   is generic.
 Think it'll look clean.
 * Use mermaid in doc strings to produce diagrams
 * Add tcc to CI
+* Don't have a cabal/cargo/pip/whatever style thing to declare dependencies, have a universal namespace for packages, and when one is used in source, its dependency is implicit.

 # Mistakes